51 of the Greatest Women in India's History

 46. Savitribai Phule: Women's Rights Activist (1831 - 1897)

 - Major achievements: Started the first girl's school with her husband; opened a care center for pregnant rape victims

 - Why I included her on this list: Married at the age of nine, Savitri saw firsthand the plight of girls her age.
 This inspired her to start the first all women's school in 1848.
 She was also the first teacher at the school.
 She also opened a care center named Balhatya Pratibandhak Griha for pregnant rape victims and helped to deliver their children.
 She brought about many social reforms and changed the mindsets of many.
 The University of Pune is renamed after her—it's now known as Savitribai Phule Pune University.

-- Major Achievements: Empress of Dance (Nritya Samragni); Kathak queen
+- Major achievement: Empress of Dance (Nritya Samragni); Kathak queen

 - Description: She propagated the Kathak style of dancing and did shows all around the world.
-On her 97th birthday, Google India dedicated its homepage by showing a doodle on her.
+She also appeared in numerous movies as a dancer, including Mother India, Usha Haran, and Roti.
+However, she stopped performing in movies in 1957, saying they were adversely affecting her study in kathak On her 97th birthday, Google India dedicated its homepage by showing a doodle on her.

 - Major achievements: Known as the "The Nightingale of India;" second Indian woman to be president of the Indian National Congress and the first to be appointed an Indian state governor